mbh038/mbh038.github.io/index.md

 ## Certifications

-Many online courses completed in 2015-2016.
+Many online courses completed since 2015.
 The code written for most of these can be found in my GitHub repo.
 Most courses required between 20 and 100 hours of work over 4 - 12 weeks.

 `2015`